 B2BSr teaches our older youth age appropriate workforce readiness skills while they transform old, wooden furniture into something "beautiful" to sell.
 The benefit of using paint is that is helps to showcase proof that hard work pays off, quality matters, and meeting the needs of the potential buyers is important while providing a sense of pride, immediate gratification, and accomplishment.
 This success builds more success in our youth.

 While working on their furniture, our youth learn all the types of jobs/careers associated with a business - marketing, sales, operations, Human Resources, supply and inventory management, etc. Not only does this broaden their scope of potential careers, but they practice these areas so they can determine if they have some interest in further pursuing.

 A typical youth will work with us for a period of 3 months, but it may be longer, if skills still need development.
 We work to place the youth in jobs or into an area certificate program to enhance their employability credentials in an area of interest.

 Please consider getting involved!
 We always welcome tutors, mentors and professionals willing to talk about their careers to help our students excel in all aspects of their life.
-Please contact Veronica if you would like to tutor, mentor, or speak about your career.
+Please contact Sarah if you would like to tutor, mentor, or speak about your career.